Photographic Image Quality

 I intended this paper to be a tutorial for some friends who are relatively new to photography, but it kind of grew on its own beyond that scope.
 In a way, this is a guide to buying and using a camera, but I’m not advocating any specific system or brand.
 In another way, it's a supplement to your camera's user manual, which will tell you how to set various functions but not why you would want to do so.
 I do hope that it will be helpful for anyone who is interested in going beyond “point and shoot,” whether their goal is travel photography, family activities, artistic image making, or just having fun with a camera.

-Bias alert: I’m a still photographer interested in travel, nature, architecture, and social artifacts like trains and cars.
+Bias alert: I’m an amateur still photographer interested in travel, nature, architecture, and social artifacts like trains and cars.
 Photographers with other interests will think about these topics very differently than I do.
-I’ve tried to convey factual information as simply and accurately as possible, but I’ve also included “consumer warnings” where appropriate.
+As a retired professor (computer science), I’ve tried to convey factual information as simply and accurately as possible, but I’ve also included “consumer warnings” where appropriate.